santi020k/nomad-counter/README.md

 ## Description

-Nomad Calculator is an essential tool for travelers and adventurers worldwide.
+Nomad Counter is an essential tool for travelers and adventurers worldwide.
 This application, available in both Spanish and English, allows you to keep a precise record of your time spent in different countries, including days spent at airports during layovers or connections.

 Have you ever wondered how many days you've spent exploring a country, even counting those unforgettable moments at airports?
-Nomad Calculator provides you with the answer in a simple and efficient manner.
+Nomad Counter provides you with the answer in a simple and efficient manner.
 Just input your travel details, including entry and exit dates for each country, as well as the details of international airport layovers.

-Key Features of Nomad Calculator:
+Key Features of Nomad Counter:

 - **Stay Calculator:** Log your travels country by country and get the total duration of your stays in each one, whether you're visiting or in transit at an airport.